gupta-utkarsh/organize_todo_app/README.md

 # Organize | A to-do list application

 This application is based on the MVC Framework and the backend is on PHP.
-The application uses [ToroPHP](https://github.com/anandkunal/ToroPHP) for routing.
+The application uses [ToroPHP](https://github.com/anandkunal/ToroPHP) for routing and [Twig](https://github.com/twigphp/Twig) for templates.

 ### Set Up :
 - Clone the repository.